 (22) Denial of reasonable accommodation constitutes discrimination if the necessary and appropriate modification and adjustments—that do not impose a disproportionate or undue burden—are denied and are needed to ensure the equal enjoyment or exercise of a human right or fundamental freedom.
-A public sector employee with a vision impairment who is not provided with the appropriate equipment to perform their allocated tasks, such as a computer program that magnifies text on a computer screen, is an example of denial of reasonable accommodation.
+A public sector employee with a vision impairment who is not provided with the appropriate equipment to perform their allocated tasks, such as a specially adapted keyboard or eye-tracking technology to allow a person with a motor disability to operate their computer, is an example of denial of reasonable accommodation.
 Examples of reasonable accommodation include making existing facilities and information accessible to the individual with disabilities, modifying equipment, reorganizing activities, rescheduling work or enabling access to support personnel.
 Reasonable accommodation needs to be negotiated with the individual.
 The duty to provide reasonable accommodation is applicable from the moment a request for accommodation is received.
+The provision of reasonable accommodation should also apply to recruitment processes, and should not be seen as a substitute for mandatory application of accessibility standards.

-(23 new)
+(23 new) Lack of accessibility is a form of discrimination.
+Private and public employers must ensure, in accordance with CRPD article 9, that accessibility is considered internally, regardless of not having a worker with disabilities.
+For example, when companies procure a new building or new information and communication technologies, they must make sure these live up to the state-of-the-art accessibility standards to ensure they do not indirectly discriminate against persons with disabilities.

 (24) Persons with disabilities are often disproportionately affected by intersectional and multiple discrimination.
 The diversity among persons with disabilities means they face diverse barriers to realizing the right to work and follow different pathways into work throughout their working lives.
 Multiple discrimination refers to the situation in which a person experiences discrimination on two or more grounds, leading to discrimination that is compounded or aggravated.
 Intersectional discrimination occurs when several grounds interact with each other at the same time in such a way as to be inseparable.
 Intersectional discrimination recognizes that individuals do not experience discrimination as members of a homogenous group but, rather, as individuals with multidimensional layers of identities, statuses and life circumstances.
-These additional grounds include age, race, indigenous, national or social origin, refugee, migrant or asylum seeker status, political or other opinion, religion, sex, sexual orientation and gender identity.
+These additional grounds include age, race, ethnic minority, indigenous, national or social origin, refugee, migrant or asylum seeker status, political or other opinion, religion, sex, sexual orientation and gender identity.

-(30) Just and favourable conditions of work for persons with disabilities includes the benefits and protections that other workers have such as superannuation, sick leave, long service leave, parental leave, promotion, rest, leisure, and periodic holidays with pay.
+(30) Just and favourable conditions of work for persons with disabilities includes the benefits and protections that other workers have such as superannuation, sick leave, long service leave, parental leave including leave to care for children who are sick, educational leave and the right to paid vocational training, promotion, rest, leisure, and periodic holidays with pay.

 (31) Workers with disabilities have the right to receive equal remuneration when they perform the same or similar jobs as workers without disabilities.
 Further, their remuneration should also be equal even when their work is completely different but nonetheless of equal value.
 The value of work is assessed by objective criteria.
-States Parties should ensure that segregated workplaces in the process of transitioning are not exempt from paying the minimum wage and ensure they are not paying below the minimum wage.
+States Parties should pay particular attention to the gender pay gap faced by women with disabilities who are often receiving lower pay than both men with disabilities and women without disabilities.
+They should also ensure that segregated workplaces in the process of transitioning are not exempt from paying the minimum wage and ensure they are not paying below the minimum wage.